Anthony enjoys spending time in the workshop, kitchen, garden, and out fishing. Many of his DIY projects are featured in

 Attracting Them to the Garden

 Ladybugs forage endlessly in search of food and suitable places to breed.
 If you have a population of aphids attacking the plants in your garden, then you have one of the key ingredients to attract the attention of the local ladybugs.

 A ladybug house won't attract a colony of ladybugs, and it may not even be enough to entice them to stay.
-A wildlife friendly garden combines a variety of plants including native perennials and shrubs along with the colorful annuals and tasty veggies.
+A wildlife-friendly garden combines a variety of plants including native perennials and shrubs along with colorful annuals and tasty veggies.

 So you have lots of flowers and shrubs, a plague of aphids is sucking the life juices from the leaves, but there are no ladybugs to be found?
 Try releasing a thousand or so hungry ladybugs into the garden.

 Ladybugs are raised commercially, and they ship well through the mail.
 If you've provided the right environment, a package of live ladybugs might start a new colony that will protect your garden for several of its generations.

 Releasing Ladybugs Into the Garden